 Wildlife Rehabilitators are New York State Department of Environmental Conservation (NYS DEC) licensed volunteers who take care of injured and orphaned wildlife.
 Learn more about Wildlife Rehabilitator licensing on the NYS DEC website.

-Our eight county area does not have a wildlife rehabilitation center.
+Our nine county area does not have a wildlife rehabilitation center.
 Home-based wildlife rehabilitation is a demanding undertaking and peer support and training are critical to an individual’s success.
-North Country Wild Care was organized to provide that support, as well as financial assistance for the various costs associated with rehabilitation such as caging, food and medications, and so on.
+North Country Wild Care was organized to provide that support, as well as financial assistance for the various costs associated with rehabilitation such as caging, food and medications.

 • To support licensed Wildlife Rehabilitators in the care of orphaned, injured and otherwise debilitated wildlife.